gered/AppleWirelessKeyboard/README.md

 wireless one.

-When the "Wired Keyboard" option is turned on, the Eject key will be fixed to work the same way as it does with a wireless keyboard.
+When the "Wired Keyboard" option is turned on, the Eject key will be fixed to work the same way as it does with a wireless keyboard when using the original version of this utility.
 That is, it is used to toggle if the function keys (F1 through F12) work as on Windows or OS X.

 This tool does not make the 'Fn' key work with a wired keyboard.
 It just gives you a simple work around.
-If you are using a wired keyboard none of the Fn key combinations will work regardless of if you're using this version or the original version of this utility.
+If you are using a wired keyboard none of the 'Fn' key combinations will work regardless of if you're using this version or the original version of this utility.

 Why?
 ----

 The original AppleWirelessKeyboard utility is not able to read the state of the 'Fn' key at all when using a wired keyboard.
-This appears to be a driver issue, but I'm by no means an expert on low-level driver stuff in Windows so maybe it is possible to fix this.
+This _appears_ to be a driver issue, but I'm by no means an expert on low-level driver stuff in Windows so maybe it is possible to fix this.
 It doesn't seem to matter if you're using the default Windows provided driver, or the Apple driver from Lion's BootCamp driver